 Option 1: Public Service Loan Forgiveness

-If you plan to work in public service after the Peace Corps, the easiest option is to pursue Public Service Loan Forgiveness (PSLF).
+If you plan to work in public service after the Peace Corps, your best option for student loan forgiveness is the Public Service Loan Forgiveness (PSLF) program.

 This program forgives the federal loans of public servants after they make 120 monthly payments.
 Since your 27 months in the Peace Corps will count towards this, it’s a good way to get started.

 However, only federal Direct Loans are eligible for PSLF.
 So if you have other federal loans, you can consolidate them into one Direct Loan to qualify.
 Just don’t consolidate Federal Perkins loans — with those, there’s a different path to forgiveness.

 Not sure which loans you have?
 Log in to your Federal Student Aid account to find out.

 Option 2: Federal Perkins loan forgiveness

 According to the office of Federal Student Aid, “A Perkins borrower may receive partial cancellation of interest and principal for each 12-month period of Peace Corps service for up to four years.”